laffo16/SQL-Server-Database-Tuner/README.md

 - Expect slice layouts and scoring heuristics to improve over time.
 - Always test in non-production first and review any recommendations from an LLM before applying them.

-If this repository is published publicly and you would like to contribute, you can:
+If you would like to contribute, you can:

 - File issues with sample reports when a slice misbehaves or could be more useful.
 - Suggest additional slices that would help your tuning workflow.